Eczema Awareness Month – Your Eczema Guide

 Seborrheic Dermatitis

-This type targets oily areas like the scalp and face, causing flaky, yellowish scales (commonly known as dandruff).
+This type targets oily areas like the scalp and face, causing flaky and yellowish scales (commonly known as dandruff).
 Factors such as hormonal imbalances or yeast on the skin can contribute to its symptoms.

 Contact Dermatitis